Sport on TV 2020 calendar: How to watch every event on Sky Sports, BT Sport, Amazon Prime, BBC and more - TheNewsTrace

 By no means miss a second with RadioTimes.com’s sport on TV 2020 calendar.

-From the Olympic Video games to Euro 2020, from Formulation 1 to Wimbledon, we now have you coated with every main event reside on TV.
+From the Olympic Video games to Euro 2020, from Formulation 1 to Wimbledon, we’ve you coated with every main event reside on TV.

-We’ll be including to the calendar all through the season, bringing you up-to-date info on the most well liked sporting occasions and how to watch them on BBC, Sky Sports activities, BT Sport, Amazon Prime and more.
+We’ll be including to the calendar all through the season, bringing you up-to-date data on the most popular sporting occasions and how to watch them on BBC, Sky Sports activities, BT Sport, Amazon Prime and more.

 Sport on TV 2020 calendar